 Dynamic Binding Or Late Binding

-Sometimes the binding process is not completed at the compile-time and waiting for the object creation.
-After the creation of the object, binding is completed during the run time, such type of binding process is called Dynamic Binding Or Late Binding.
+Sometimes, the binding process is not completed at the compile-time and waits for the object creation.
+After the creation of the object, binding is completed during the run time; such a type of binding process is called Dynamic Binding Or Late Binding.

-One of the perfect examples of Dynamic Binding is method overriding because in overriding, both a parent class and child class have the same method name.
-Still, the type of the object is determined which method is going to execute at run time.
-So its an example of dynamic binding.
+One of the perfect examples of Dynamic Binding is method overriding because both a parent class and child class have the same method name in overriding.
+Still, the object type is determined by which method will execute at run time.
+So, it’s an example of dynamic binding.

 package com.SoftwareTestingo.JavaBasics; class basevehicleclass { public void speed() { System.out.println("The Speed Of Vehicle Class"); } } public class Dynamic_Binding extends basevehicleclass { public void speed() { System.out.println("The Speed of Dynamic Binding Class"); } public static void main(String[] args) { //Reference & Object of Base Vehicle Class basevehicleclass obj=new basevehicleclass(); //Reference is of Base Vehicle Class & Object is of Dynamic Binding Class basevehicleclass obj1=new Dynamic_Binding(); obj.speed(); obj1.speed(); } }